 3. Retainer-Based Businesses

 Any business where clients pay a recurring retainer fee for a service offers the potential for excellent cash flow.
+Like the two previous business ideas, the recurring income from a retainer-based business is excellent for cash flow management and predictability.

 4. Rental Business

-Many people shy away from the idea of a rental business, as traditional rental businesses require a lot of capital.
+Many people shy away from the idea of a rental business, as traditional property rental businesses require a lot of capital.
 For example, you may need to purchase an apartment or office and then rent it out for income.

 If you have space in your home or garage that could be used for storage, you can use this to create an income stream.
 Many people are looking for short-term or long-term storage in their local area.
+You could create a cash-flowing business using only the extra space in your home or garage.

 Neighbor makes it easier to rent out space to store boxes, vehicles, or other items.
 It’s possible to make a decent additional income by renting out your basement, attic, shed, driveway or garage, but you can even rent out a spare room or a closet.